-When most people think of diving, they usually envision warm, tropical waters complete with sea wreckage.
+When we think of diving, we usually envision warm, tropical waters complete with sea wreckage.
 However, there are a number of scuba diving sites with cold water and enthusiasts who prefer colder waters that are equally stunning.

 This includes freezing temperatures such as the waters in the Antarctic and Arctic regions all of which offer beautiful spots for divers who have appropriate equipment.
 This includes specially designed scuba diving gloves for cold water.

-By suitable equipment, we mean scuba diving gear that is designed to provide thermal protection in frigid waters that can otherwise cause hypothermia.
+By suitable equipment, we mean scuba diving gear that is designed to provide you with the thermal protection you need in frigid waters that can otherwise cause hypothermia.

 Why you need diving gloves specially made for the cold

 Normal diving gloves are designed to provide divers with thermal protection, as well as, protection from sharp underwater objects such as coral.
 However, these only provide adequate warmth for water that falls between 30° to 40°F.

 Scuba diving gloves that are specifically made to weather cold conditions are made of different thicknesses that can withstand much colder temperatures.
 Needless to say, the thicker the material, the more warmth you retain.
 Typically, most experts recommend gloves that are at most 5mm thick for divers who prefer cold waters.

 Besides being thick enough to maintain your core body temperature, the rest of its features are pretty similar to scuba gloves that are meant for warm waters.
 For example, they have a special surface on the palm that is either made of rubber or leather which allows divers to grip objects firmly.
 However, unlike these, cold scuba gloves do not come with Velcro closures since the material they are made of is thick enough to create a seal around a hand.